-If you’re a small business owner just starting out or expanding your company, these tips will prove invaluable when it comes to deciding how you’re going to look after your stock.
+If you’re a small business owner just starting out or expanding your company, these 3 top tips for storing your stock will prove invaluable.
 However, even if you’re in charge of a bigger operation there may well still be a tip or too that you’ve missed – check them out and see how you could benefit.

 - Keep Your Records Straight